what is #noteenshame?

 Seven young mothers from across the United States came together to improve conditions for young parents and their families.
 After years of being impacted by harmful policies and stigmatizing messages, we decided to push back against the narrowly framed falsehood that young parents are incapable, irresponsible, and unworthy of dignity and respect.
 As young parents, we know that politicians, media, educators, and healthcare professionals have unconsciously perpetuated stereotypes that harm our families.
 In exchange for the respect and dignity we deserve, we have committed ourselves to raising awareness around the rights of young parents, the true injustices facing young people today, and the need for access and choice.

-We believe and uphold the frameworks of reproductive justice.
+We believe, honor, and uphold the frameworks of reproductive justice.

 Jasmin Colon, Florida